xinbaiusc/MLR-OOD/README.md

 We use a toy dataset which does not contain real biological meanings to walk you through the whole process.

 ### Step 1: training generative models based on LSTM for sequences in each in-distribution class
 We provide a toy dataset in ./train_data to illustrate the training process.
 Suppose there are three in-distribution classes, we train a generative model based on LSTM for each class separately.
 The input data for each ID class is a fasta file containing all the training sequences.
-Please note that all the training sequences must have the same length.
+Please note that all the training sequences must have the same length and each sequence must be in a single line.
 For example, we train for class 0 using the following command:
 ```
 python -m train \
 --hidden_lstm_size=30 \